-Raw materials (Gold): MKS PAMP SA provided the gold sourcing data of the used mines and the emission factors from these mines.
-Obtaining more visibility not only on Dore but also on the recycled gold sources would help to derive a more accurate recycled gold emission factor.
+Raw materials (Gold): MKS PAMP SA provided the gold sourcing data of the mine and the emission factors from the mine.
+Obtaining more visibility would help create a more accurate recycled gold emission factor.

 Other inputs: Obtaining supplier-specific emission factors would increase the accuracy of the footprint as generic emission factors would no longer be required.